LakeishaMcCree/LakeishaMcCree/README.md

 :computer: I am also working on updating my web apps built during my bootcamp

-:books: Currently reading Kotlin docs to learn about Android Development
+:books: Currently building apps in Kotlin while learning Android Development and Android Studio

 :aquarius: I consider myself a hardworking individual, committed to "lifelong learning".
 I am an easy-going, forward-thinking woman with a creative mindset.
 I bring my collaborative, communicative, and flexible skillset to any work environment.